Celoka/coding-challenge-API/README.md

 Steps to Install

+- Setup your `.env` using the `.env.sample` file in the root folder.
 - `yarn install` To install dependencies
 - `yarn dev` To run application
 - `yarn test` To run the tests suits